The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 Each division shall play on the weekday morning specified in the current year's Rules.

 In May the Board will appoint one scheduler to do the match schedule for all divisions for the following season.
 The scheduler may be a member of the Board, a player on any CALTA team, a tennis pro or any interested objective party in the Charleston Area.
-If necessary, the Board has the authority to pay for the services of a scheduler.
+Since inception, CALTA scheduling has been done without pay but, if necessary, the Board has the authority to pay for the services of a scheduler.
 The scheduler will review the calendar with the Board during May to determine holidays and make-up dates.
-The scheduling process should begin on June 1 and be completed by July 15.
-The completed schedule should be reviewed by the Board by the end of July and be available on the CALTA web site no later than August 1.
+The scheduling process should begin as soon as possible after June 1 and be completed no later than July 15.
+The completed schedule should be reviewed by the Board by the end of July and be available on the CALTA website no later than August 1.

 The scheduler will make every effort to schedule each team's matches as evenly as possible at home and away over the course of the full season.